Anniepoo/whiteboard/README.md

 ## Status

 Minimally functional, pre alpha, at the moment this is mostly a way of poking at websockets.
 Tested with the server running on Linux using firefox and chromium as clients.
 Anne Ogborn confirmed it also works using Windows 7 as server and IE 11.0 as client.

+## Drawing

+Select one of the tools (text is broken as I write this), left click to draw.
+Drag to move, right click drag to make connecting lines.

 ## Future

 The library hub.pl is probably going to end up as a core library and the demo program will than be added as a demo application.

+## Contributors

+ * Anne Ogborn (Anniepoo) initial code